Engee documentation

 Inf, Inf64

-Positive infinity of type Float64.
+Positive infinity of the type Float64.

-See also: isfinite, typemax, NaN, Inf32.
+See also the description isfinite, typemax, NaN, Inf32.

 Examples